-Authors, speakers, and other idea entrepreneurs are brilliant people who often struggle with information fragmentation.
+Hidden content.
+Idea entrepreneurs are brilliant people who often struggle with information fragmentation.
 Their content is spread all over the place — in blog posts, emails, social media, note-taking apps, PDFs, Office documents, handwritten notes, and the occasional napkin.
 Like these folks, you might already have the raw material for many articles, books, and presentations.
 The problem is that your information is stashed away in forgotten places.

-I help clients solve this problem with insights from the new field of personal knowledge management.
+I help clients solve these problems with tools from the new field of personal knowledge management.
 Our core tool is a collection of notes that’s curated for continuous learning and content creation.
 Think of this as your commonplace book, personal knowledge base, or “second brain” — the “back end” of your idea empire.

 I’m particularly interested in books for behavior change — a term that I prefer to “self-help.”
 As a “workbook doctor,” I craft texts with exercises, journal entries, and other interactive elements.
 These help readers move through a cycle of learning — from observation and reflection to planning and action.